espruino/EspruinoDocs/tutorials/Eddystone.md

 **To turn Eddystone advertising off** simply call `NRF.setAdvertising({});`

-**Note:** While advertising Eddystone, Puck.js will not advertise its own name, so will not be connectable.
+**Note:** While advertising Eddystone, Espruino will not advertise its own name, so will not be connectable.

 An Example